• Skip to main content

 Pelé’s talent and character lifted him from talented sportsman to global brand.
 Even people who don’t know soccer, know Pelé.

 Having grown up poor, he became a champion of the disadvantaged.
-He was a UN ambassador for ecology and the environment (very Brazilian), and a UNESCO goodwill ambassador.
+He was a UN ambassador for ecology and the environment (a very Brazilian context), and a UNESCO goodwill ambassador.
 He became Brazil’s sports minister in 1995.
+This is what is supposed to happen when people are very successful.
+The best ones give back to their communities and he did.

 After a long illness, Pelé passed away in São Paulo on December 29, 2022.
 What a great human being.
 Go with ginga!